History of Gwynedd in the High Middle Ages: Llywelyn's death and legacy

-In weakened health, on 10 April 1240, Llywelyn abdicated in favor of his son Dafydd, had taken the monastic habit and entered into the Cistercian Abbey at Aberconwy.
+In weakened health, on 10 April 1240, Llywelyn abdicated in favour of his son Dafydd, had taken the monastic habit and entered into the Cistercian Abbey at Aberconwy.
 The next day Llywelyn died, with a Cistercian annalist writing "Thus died that great Achillies the Second, the Lord Llywelyn [...] whose deeds I am unworthy to recount.
 For with lance and shield did he tame his foes; he kept the peace for the men of religion; to the needy he gave food and raiment.
 With a warlike chain he extended his boundaries; he showed justice to all [...] and by the meet bonds of fear and love bound all men to him".
 Lloyd wrote that of all the Welshmen who fought against Anglo-Norman influence in Wales, Llywelyn's "place will always be high, if not indeed the highest of all, for no man ever made better or more judicious use of native force of the Welsh people for the adequate national ends; his patriotic statesmanship will always entitle him to wear the proud style of Llywelyn the Great".

 Though the prince was often engaged in conflicts, his battles were largely in Marcher controlled territories and directed against Marcher positions.
 For the greater period of Llewellyn's reign, the lands under his rule were at peace, a peace for which his vassals sought his protection.
 "Hardly a ripple disturbed the face of the waters [and] Welsh society followed the lines of its natural development", according to J.E.
 Lloyd.

 The prince was an experienced and astute politician, according to Professor John Davies, whose legacy for Wales in law and government included the continued refinement and sophistication of his government's administration and with the legal system within the principality.
 Though the principality's archive has disappeared, what remains of Llywelyn's correspondence with English and French counterparts reveal that the prince's chancery produced documents of high quality in both Latin and in French, the lingua franca of the era, with the volume of documents increasing substantially after 1200.
 T. Jones Price notes that the Welsh principality was developing the prerequisites characteristic of a cohesive state, along similar lines to continental kingdoms such as France, Navarre, and León.
 As in England and elsewhere, the prince issued charters, diplomas, grants, and summons, each affixed with the prince's great seal.
 Political offices emerged from the prince's household, as in other realms, which formed the nucleus of the Welsh government.
 The distain was a kind of prime minister, the chamberlain as the treasurer, and with clerks as chancellors.
 Localized communities became increasingly dependent on the prince's administration, with the prince's appointed judges adjudicating and passing sentences at the commote court.
 Under the prince's patronage, Welsh law was further codified by the Welsh jurist Iorwerth ap Madog and published sometime around 1240, and known as the Book of Iorwerth, or the Iorwerth Redaction.